link1905/system-design-101/content/docs/data-persistence/sql-database/query-optimization.md

 {{< term sql >}} normalizes data across multiple tables and then joins them in queries afterward.
-While this helps maintain data integrity, it often makes queries less efficient, since they must interact with multiple tables — which might reside in different files, or even on different servers.
+While this helps maintain data integrity, it often makes queries less efficient, since they must interact with multiple tables, which might reside in different files (or even on different servers).

 In this topic, we’ll cover common techniques to improve query performance.
-At its core, the guiding principle is simple: **minimize `I/O operations` as much as possible**.
+At its core, the guiding principle is simple: **minimize I/O operations as much as possible**.

 ## I/O Operation